rackerlabs/technical-blog/_posts/2020-02-18-process-first-the-importance-of-business-process-reviews-for-salesforce-implementation.md

 By answering these questions and talking with your key stakeholders, we better understand how you run your business.
-This understanding enables our team to identify which features, apps, and capabilities of Salesforce will be most helpful to your business$mdash;and how we should set them up to support the way your teams work.
+This understanding enables our team to identify which Salesforce features, apps, and capabilities will be most helpful to your business&mdash;how we should set them up to support the way your teams work.

-Our experienced team will also make recommendations about changes you might consider to your existing process, based on our experiences and the things we've seen work for other clients who have faced similar challenges.
+Our team also makes recommendations about changes you might consider to your existing process, based on our experiences and the things we've seen work for other clients who have faced similar challenges.
 We don't just want to ask how you do things today.
 We want to transform how you do things